cylc/cylc-admin/docs/proposal-spawn-on-d.md

   needed because there aren't any waiting or finished tasks hanging around to be triggered.

 - `cylc spawn` is repurposed to spawn downstream on specified outputs.
-(And now renamed to `cylc set-outputs`).
+   - *now renamed to `cylc set-outputs`*

 - `cylc remove` not needed?
 In SoS removing a task instance from the pool removes the abstract task entirely from the workflow, if the next instance